mvxGREEN/SoundLoader-MAUI/README.md

 ⚠️ **This project is superceded by [SoundLoader-Android](https://github.com/mvxGREEN/SoundLoader-Android)** ⚠️

 URL-to-MP3 Soundcloud music downloader app for Android built with .NET MAUI framework.
-Supports links to songs, albums and playlists.
+Supports links to songs, albums and playlists on Soundcloud.

 ## ✨ Features
 * **Direct Downloads**: Easily download your favorite SoundCloud tracks directly to your Android device's local storage.